 A saildrone is an unmanned surface vehicle (USV) that can sail the oceans, autonomously following a series of pre-set waypoints.
-In January 2019, a fleet of two saildrones departed Bluff, New Zealand, on a mission to complete the first autonomous circumnavigation of Antarctica and teach students about the rapid changes taking place that affect the Antarctic ecosystem, and why this impacts humanity.
+In January 2019, a fleet of three saildrones departed Bluff, New Zealand, on a mission to complete the first autonomous circumnavigation of Antarctica and teach students about the rapid changes taking place that affect the Antarctic ecosystem, and why this impacts humanity.

 What is a saildrone?

 Saildrones are designed and built in Alameda, CA. They’re seven meters (23 feet) long and sail entirely by wind power, propelled along by a 4.5-meter (15-foot) wing (a wing is a rigid sail) at an average of 2.5 to 4.5 knots (three to five miles per hour).
 Each ocean drone is equipped with a variety of onboard scientific sensors, autonomous navigation capabilities, and a satellite link, all powered by solar energy so that they can collect a variety of data as they sail.